 Your accounting program will not only prepare you for the CPA exam; it will also connect you with future employers and lay the groundwork for your career.

 Step 4: How to Pay for College

-If you’re looking for ways to fund your studies, majoring in accounting should help you, as there are many accounting-specific scholarships available.
+If you’re looking for ways to fund your studies, majoring in accounting should help you, as there are many accountancy-specific scholarships available.

-As a fresh graduate applying for jobs in accounting, you’ll find that experience is as important as your degree.
+As a fresh graduate applying for jobs in the accounting field, you’ll find that experience is as important as your degree.

-To stand out from other applicants, you shouldn’t wait until you finish your studies to acquire experience.
+To stand out from other applicants, you shouldn’t wait until you finish your studies to acquire experience as an accounting clerk.

-As an accountant, you’ll handle many responsibilities at the same time.
+As a staff accountant, you’ll handle many responsibilities at the same time.
 Employers are interested in candidates who have excellent grades as well as a strong extra-curricular track record.

 Positions with major companies such as the Big Four often require a GPA of at least 3.5, so make sure you focus on your studies.

 At the same time, strive to get involved in student organizations, volunteering programs, and extra-curricular activities that could advance your career.